GeeWee/geewee.github.io/_posts/2020-03-12-evaluating-new-technology.md

 We often have to write code that our clients have to maintain in the end.
 When you know someone else has to take over a project it can be important in writing something they can understand.
 If your client works primarily with Java, they probably wouldn't appreciate a project written in OCaml very much.

+## Can you afford it?
+Does it have a permissive license both for development and production usage?
+If it costs money, are the potential advantages worth the cost?